 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Lincoln Parish Assessor's basic financial statements.
-The introductory section is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The accompanying other financial information consisting of the schedule of compensation, reimbursements, benefits and other payments to the agency head on page 40 is presented for purposes of additional analysis and is not a required part of the basic financial statements.